Table of Contents

 The Message of the Book of Galatians

 The book of Galatians ends with a call to not misuse the liberty of the gospel, but to live a godly and moral life (Gal.
 6).
+Christians don’t do good works to be saved but because they are saved.
 Christian love should lead the Galatians to guard against a self-righteous spirit, and to be loving to God and man.
 The church should be known for its righteous deeds—the fruit of the Spirit—but should not attempt to make good deeds a substitute for faith in the redeeming merits of Christ.

 In His service,